 From our Teaching Artist workshops and general celebrations of our Young Artists and our programming, there is never a dull moment with ArtWorks!

-ArtWorks is looking for established, emerging and Young Artists to donate artworks to our first-ever Square Fair Benefit.
-We invite you to donate as many 10 x 10 inch unframed works on paper (or smaller) as you would like.
-Your artwork donation will directly support our mission to bring creative expression to children and young adults facing chronic and life-limiting illness and their families in our 50 hospital partners throughout New York and New Jersey.
-This festive and high profile event will bring together artists and collectors for one unified cause and reinforces our affirmation to #LetArtHeal Please visit this link for more information https://bit.ly/2IKTQBS
+ArtWorks welcomes established, emerging and young artists to donate 10 x 10 inch unframed works on paper (or smaller) for our first-ever Square Fair Benefit on June 6.
+Artwork donations directly support our mission to bring creative expression to children and young adults facing chronic and life-limiting illness and their families in our 50 hospital partners throughout New York and New Jersey.
+Find more information and submit artwork at: https://bit.ly/2H0RkFg

 Last week, ArtWorks Teaching Artist Alyssa Monks began her first Teaching Artist Program at The Brooklyn Hospital Center where she will be working with children and their families in using color and simple imagery to share their feelings and thoughts through different projects and exercises utilizing crayons, paints and pastels.
 We are excited to see all the beautiful ways her artists express themselves!